 - West Coast

-- Grab a cuppa, sit outside and listen to the sounds around you.
+- Get out of your usual environment during your lunch break.
+Go for a walk to a nearby park or tātahi/beach and listen to the sweet sounds of the manu/birds.
 Notice how taking a quiet moment for yourself makes you feel.

-- Take a moment for your wairua by trying these Māori mindful breathing exercises.
+- Take a moment for your wairua by trying these mindful breathing exercises.

 - Tamariki can try this ‘How Am I Doing?’ activity by Sparklers to encourage them to think about how they can support their own wellbeing.
 They might also like to try the Favourite Spaces activity to take notice of their surroundings and how they make them feel.

 - Plan to look up at the night sky to observe the marama/moon and the whetū/stars.
 Refer to the Māori maramataka/lunar calendar to learn about the phases of the moon.

 - Head out for a mindful hīkoi/walk after mahi/work or kura/school.
 While you’re out, watch the sunset and take notice of the vibrant colours as the sun sets on the first day of the week.